 An Effective Defense Against Burglary And Theft Crimes

 From shoplifting to armed robbery, Texas has a broad definition of crimes involving property.
-At Clarissa Fernandez Pratt, Attorney at Law, Clarissa handles a full range of theft and burglary charges.
-She will fight your charges and attempt to mitigate any penalties you may face.
+At Clarissa Fernandez Pratt, Attorney at Law, our attorneys handle a full range of theft and burglary charges.
+We will fight your charges and attempt to mitigate any penalties you may face.
 Theft cases can include many different elements that the prosecution must prove.
-Clarissa will defend you against each one.
+Our lawyers will defend you against each one.

 Theft, Burglary And Robbery: What Is The Difference?